-4 Card Games That Are Very Popular
+4 Immensely Popular Card Games

 From Kashmir to Goa, no matter where you travel, you will find people playing one card game or another as part of their tradition and social life.
-Not only do card games connect a country as vast as India, they also help people bond and grow socially keeping their traditions alive and kicking.
+Not only do card games connect a country as vast as India, they also help people bond and grow socially, keeping their traditions alive and kicking.

 Some scholars, such as David Parlett, believe that the game of rummy has been derived from the Mexican game of Conquian.
-Interestingly, Conquian itself is derived from a Chinese game called Khanhoo.
+Interestingly, Conquian itself was derived from a Chinese game called Khanhoo.
 The basic principle of rummy, i.e. drawing and discarding cards, appeared in the 19th century in Chinese card games.

 FreeCell comes standard on every Windows PC, which makes the game very popular with people who are fans of card games.
 It is a solitaire card game played with a standard 52-card deck.
 However, the game is different from other solitaire games in that in FreeCell there are rarely any deals that cannot be solved.
 Moreover, all the cards are dealt face up.